olacwiek/olacwiek.github.io/_pages/publications.md

 author_profile: true
 ---

-- Kilpatrick, A. J., & **Ćwiek, A.** (submitted).
-Using Artificial Intelligence to Explore Sound Symbolic Expressions of Gender in American English.
+- Ngai, C. H., Kilpatrick, A. J., & **Ćwiek, A.** (accepted).

-- Ngai, C. H., **Ćwiek, A.**, & Kilpatrick, A. J. (submitted).
 Sound Symbolism in Japanese Names: Machine Learning Approaches to Gender Classification.

+2024
+===

+- Kilpatrick A, & **Ćwiek, A.** (2024).
+Using artificial intelligence to explore sound symbolic expressions of gender in American English. *PeerJ Computer Science* 10:e1811 [(Download)](https://doi.org/10.7717/peerj-cs.1811)

 2023
 ===